intel/confidential-computing.tee.docs/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

     Independent of the used option, we call the platform with Internet access *Registration Platform* in the following.

-4. On the Registration Platform, deploy the PCCS Admin Tool.
+4. On the Registration Platform, deploy the PCS Client Tool.
-5. On the Registration Platform, use the PCCS Admin Tool to merge the files from the individual platforms into a single file.
+5. On the Registration Platform, use the PCS Client Tool to merge the files from the individual platforms into a single file.
-6. On the Registration Platform, use the PCCS Admin Tool to request PCK Certificates and TCB Infos from the PCS.
+6. On the Registration Platform, use the PCS Client Tool to request PCK Certificates and TCB Infos from the PCS.
 7. Distribute the individual cache files back to the corresponding registered platform.
 8. On each registered platform with a corresponding cache file, the cached data is used automatically during TD Quote Generation.